wee-slack/wee-slack/README.md

 8. Return to WeeChat and run `/slack register <token>:<cookie>`.
 9. Reload the script with `/python reload slack`.

+Note that if you log in or out of any teams in your browser, the cookie will be invalidated, and you will have to update it.

 Note that in some cases it may be necessary to include the `d-s` cookie as well.
 If so, you can supply it in this format `<token>:d=<d_cookie>;d-s=<d-s_cookie>`.